 - To temporarily hide a layer on the map, click on the icon.
 To make it visible again, click on the icon.

-UN Biodiversity Lab provides you with access to layers that show change over time.
+UNBL provides you with access to layers that show change over time.
 Some time series layers are visualized over multiple years with animation, others can be visualized by specific year via the dropdown menu, and some are a combination of both with the ability to visualize animations of particular years that can be chosen from the dropdown menu.

 To visualize time series layers: